 River Gallo is a Salvadoran intersex filmmaker, actor, and advocate with interACT.
-In this photo series, River contemplates body autonomy and what life would be like if he was allowed to choose his gender as an intersex person, as opposed to the one assigned and created by doctors during his adolescence.
+In this photo series, River contemplates body autonomy and what life would be like if they were allowed to choose their gender as an intersex person, as opposed to the one assigned and created by doctors during adolescence.

 I wonder what kind of woman I would have been — had doctor’s given me the right to chose.